Eventtia/eventtia-core-docs/source/includes/_public_endpoints.md

 Parameter | Type | Description
 --------- | ---- | -----------
-include   | string | the value settings gives informations for each relationships (settings or attendees)
+include   | string | The value settings gives informations for each relationships (settings or attendees)

 ## List Public Attendee Types